Appnroll/aws-ec2-instances/README.md

 with table `aws_ec2` and fields as in the variable $SAVED_FIELDS.
 The naming of course you can change directly in `sql/aws_ec2_instances.sql`

-3) then run the script:
+4) Run the script:
 ```shell
 zsh aws_ec2_instances_from_all_regions_to_db.zsh $DATABASE $TABLE_NAME
 ```

-4) Bonus step!
+5) Bonus step!
 If all works fine you can repeat with multiple environments.

 expect it to open a csv file with all the instances recorded to the database with the default program.